CS

 Feature Showdown

-The Toyota HiAce features a 8-inch touchscreen, while the Ford Transit Custom gets a 8-inch display.
+The Toyota HiAce features a 8-inch touchscreen paired with a 7-inch digital dash, while the Ford Transit Custom gets a 13-inch display and 12-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Toyota HiAce stands out with wireless Apple CarPlay/Android Auto that you will not find on the Ford Transit Custom.
 The Ford Transit Custom counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.